Art by Jim Crocono.

 Freedom has terrible anger issues and becomes annoyed and frustrated easily.
 This is one of the reasons he tends to avoid people.
 He takes being a hero very seriously, is slow to warm up to people and it's rare for even his teammates to know his secret identity.

--Legacy Powers: Due to his grandfathers powers somehow being passed down to him, General Freedom is much stronger than a man of his height, weight and build, able to lift several tons.
+-Legacy Powers: Due to his grandfathers powers somehow being passed down to him, General Freedom is much stronger than a man of his height, weight and build, able to lift around two hundred tons.
 He has great stamina, is highly resistant to toxins and disease and heals faster than most humans.
 His skin and bones are incredibly dense, allowing him to shrug off rifle shots and other small arms fire with ease at the cost of increased weight and a reduction in flexibility.
 His increased strength also allows him to run at superhuman speeds and jump great distances.
 He is also able to temporarily increase his strength.
 This makes him a much more effective combatant as well as nearly doubling the amount of weight he can lift.

 -Lone Wolf: Freedom works fine on his own... and that's the way he likes it.
 He's hesitant to call for back up and likes to do things his way, when he wants.
 Arguments with teammates were the main reason for him leaving several teams.